prismAId

 The Download tool is designed to fit seamlessly into your systematic review workflow:

-1. Literature Identification:
+1. Literature Search:

-• Search databases and identify relevant papers
+• Search databases and identify potentially relevant papers

-2. Literature Acquisition (Download Tool):
+3. Literature Acquisition (Download Tool):

-• Organize papers in a structured directory
+• Organize papers in a structured directory with intelligent metadata-based naming

-3. Format Conversion (Convert Tool):
+4. Format Conversion (Convert Tool):

 • Convert downloaded papers to text format for analysis